andrew/ultimate-awesome/README.md

 - [awesome-cloud-dx](https://github.com/awesome-cloud-dx/awesome-cloud-dx) - A list of tools that make developer experience with cloud providers easier.
 - [awesome-ai4code](https://github.com/bdqnghi/awesome-ai4code) - A collection of recent papers, benchmarks and datasets of AI4Code domain.
 - [awesome-apple-security](https://github.com/BlackSquirrelz/awesome-apple-security) - Curated list of tools, techniques and resources related to Apple Security (macOS, iOS, iPadOS, tvOS, watchOS) aimed to help people with an interest in Apple related security topics to get a hold in this field, and for professionals to discover / explore other resources.
-- [awesome-homography-estimation-and-image-alignment](https://github.com/DoongLi/awesome-homography-estimation-and-image-alignment) - This repo contains a curative list of homography estimation, image alignment and related application.
 - [early-exit-papers](https://github.com/falcon-xu/early-exit-papers) - A curated list of early exiting (LLM, CV, NLP, etc).
 - [awesome-numerique-responsable](https://github.com/greenit-community/awesome-numerique-responsable) - Liens vers des ressources awesome sur le numérique responsable 🌱.
 - [awesome-hep](https://github.com/iris-hep/awesome-hep) - A curated list of awesome high energy and particle physics software.